 Trim the flowers and infuse whole in boiling water for 3-5 minutes.
 Chamomile blends well with green tea, stevia, and lemon balm but its delicate scent is easily overpowered by mint and more pungent herbs.
 Chamomile tea is also delicious as an iced tea.

 If you want sweet tea without the calories, stevia is your herb!
-Reputed to be three hundred times more sweet than sugar, stevia is also considered suitable for diabetics as it doesn’t interfere with blood sugar levels.
+Reputed to be three hundred times sweeter than sugar, stevia is also considered suitable for diabetics as it doesn’t interfere with blood sugar levels.

 There is mixed information about the safety and use of stevia.
 It is worth noting, however, a few of those studies examine commercially refined stevia-based sweeteners, rather than the whole fresh or dried herb.